tschaub/jugl/README.md

 Copyright (c) 2007-2010 Tim Schaub

 Released under the MIT license.
-Please see the [license.txt](license.txt) for full detail.
+Please see the license.txt for full detail.

 Getting the code
 ----------------

-The source can currently be checked out with git:

-    git clone git://github.com/tschaub/jugl.git
+Download an archive of the Jugl library from the [Jugl downloads](http://github.com/tschaub/jugl/downloads) page.

 Using Jugl
 ----------

-Find some basic documentation on the Jugl [docs](doc/index.md).
+Find some basic documentation on the Jugl doc directory.

 See the examples in the examples directory for usage.